kingsbloc/scissor/readme.md

 #### Steps
  1. Ensure you have go installed
  2. Ensure you have docker and docker compose installed
- 3. create a .env file with the following variables: -
+ 3. create a .env file inside the app directory with the following variables: -
      - PORT
      - SERVER_TIMEOUT_READ
      - SERVER_TIMEOUT_WRITE